user_image

 Remember:

-- Keep it client-centric: Focus on how your skills benefit clients, not just the tasks themselves.
+• Keep it employer-centric: Focus on how your skills benefit employers, not just the tasks themselves.

 By following these strategies, you can build a compelling VA portfolio that effectively demonstrates your skills and value, even if you're new to the virtual assistant world.